Alaska Regional Crews

 Costs and Stipends

-All Regional Crews are provided at no cost.
-SCA will provide travel arrangement for students who live outside of Southcentral Alaska.
-Members typically earn a $500 stipend after successfully completing a 4 week crew.
+Members typically earn a $400 weekly living allowance while participating in a 4-week crew.
 Please keep in mind that this stipend is not a wage, and members who are dismissed or leave early from the program may be ineligible.

 - Must currently live in Alaska